Application Requirements and Procedure for the M.Sc. Physics programs

 - September 1 to November 30

-Application deadlinesThe closing dates are absolute deadlines, i. e. the online application has to be done and the paper documents have to be received by TUM Student Admission, being complete and properly notarized.
+Application deadlinesThe closing dates are absolute deadlines, i. e. the online application has to be completed in TUMonline.
+All necessary ducuments have tu be uploaded by then.

 Selection procedure schedule